nrennie/LondonMarathon/README.md

 # LondonMarathon <img src="man/figures/logo.png" align="right" width="120" />

-An R package containing two data sets scraped from Wikipedia (1 November 2022) on London Marathon winners, and general data.
+An R package containing two data sets scraped from Wikipedia (last scraped 6 April 2025) on London Marathon winners, and general data.
 The two data sets can be joined by `Year`.

 ## Installation